timRuss080/CS255/README.md

 # CS255

-Our client was DriveerPass.
+Our client was DriverPass.
 They wanted us to design a system that would give customers the ability to take practice tests for a driver's education course, as well as set up appointments for an in-person driving test before they went to the DMV for the real tests.

 I felt that I did a good job in designing the various system diagrams, as well as using common terminology for a less-technically oriented listener.